BeppoSAX-WFC catalog of fast X-ray transients: Analysis

 \section{Analysis}

-We have extracted overall WFC spectra of all 149 events, integrating over the duration of each event.
+We extracted overall WFC spectra of all 149 events, integrating over the duration of each event.
 These spectra were fitted with 3 models: a power law, a black body spectrum and thermal bremsstrahlung.
-All spectra were absorbed with XSPEC model `phabs', with cross sections according to \cite{balu1992} and abundances according to \cite{anders1989}.
+All spectra were absorbed with XSPEC model `phabs', with cross sections according to \cite{verner1996}, abundances according to \cite{wilms2000} and equivalent Galactic hydrogen column densities $N_{\rm H}$ following \cite{hi4pi2016} through {\tt ftool} 'nh' (version 6.36).
 A narrow emission line was included at the energy of the Fe K line.
-In general, the fits with the power law are best.
+For most spectra, the fits with the power law are best.
 11\% of the black body fits show lower $\chi^2_{\rm r}$ and 39\% of the bremsstrahlung fits.
 However, in all these cases the quality of the fits is similar for the power law fits.
 Therefore, for the remainder we only consider the power law fits.
-Interstellar absorption and a narrow line were set to zero except for a few cases where they were necessary to obtain a good fit.
+Interstellar absorption and a narrow line were set to Galactic values and zero, respectively, except for a few cases where they were necessarily left free to obtain a good fit.
 Table~\ref{table2} presents the results of the spectral analysis with a power law, including a presentation of the 2-30 keV fluence and 2-30 keV isotropic energy output for all cases for which a distance is known.
 Three groups are discernable in distance and, therefore, energy output: nearby stellar flares ($10^{34}$-$10^{38}$ erg), flares from X-ray binaries at a few kpc ($\sim10^{40}$ erg) and GRBs ($\sim10^{51}$ erg).
 See Tables~\ref{table3} and \ref{table4} for cases where an emission line was included at the Fe K location and $N_{\rm H}$ was left free, respectively.

 For 5 stellar flares the inclusion of the emission line at $\approx$6.5 keV was necessary for a good fit.
 The 5 cases are in decreasing order of significance: 001207 (flare from CC Eri), 990909 (first flare from SAX J1819.3-2525), 010119 (third flare from Algol), 970321 (flare from 1RXS J214641.1-854303) and 970123 (first flare from BY Dra), see Table~\ref{table3}.
 The two most significant Fe-K lines are shown in Fig.~\ref{fig5}.
 Note that none of the GRB average spectra showed a significant Fe-K emission line.
 However, some bursts have transient narrow spectral features in WFC data: GRB990705 \citep{amati2000}, GRB990712 \citep{frontera2001} and GRB011211 \citep{frontera2004}.